p0t4t0sandwich/MinecraftNotes/ServerSoftwareLore.md

           - [Magma](https://github.com/Hexeption/MagmaArchive) -- created by a former Kettle contributor

-            -  -- DMCA'd Magma after taking Magma source and passing it off as their own, so they're generally unliked by the community

             - [Ketting](https://github.com/kettingpowered/Ketting-1-20-x) -- created by a former Magma contributor

             - [Magma Maintained](https://github.com/magmamaintained) -- a maintained fork of Magma that aims to keep everything functional and up to date